 Two key reasons for its popularity: it is located within driving distance of many major East Coast and Midwestern metropolitan areas (representing about 60 percent of the U.S. population), and there is no admission charge for entering the park.

-Visitors arrive to find scenic beauty, superb hiking and other recreational opportunities.
+Visitors arrive to find scenic beauty, superb hiking, and other recreational opportunities.
 Although there is no admission charge (a term negotiated by the families that donated this land to the park service), you will have to pay for camping sites and a variety of optional services within the park such as horseback riding, hayrides, and pavilion rentals.

 Reservations are wise for camping and other services, especially in the summer and during fall foliage season, which this far south can run into November.

+Below, are overviews of the Great Smoky Mountains National Park and the attractions and accommodations offered both within the park property and in the nearby Sevierville-Pigeon Forge-Gatlinburg area, which offers an array of services such as hotels and restaurants.
 On days when the weather doesn't cooperate, a visit to attractions in town can salvage a vacation day that otherwise would be dull or unpleasant.

 01 of 03

 In an area that attracts millions of tourists from all over the world, you might expect to find most accommodations are expensive -- perhaps overpriced.
-But in the Sevierville-Gatlinburg area, it's possible to find reasonably priced hotel rooms that offer jacuzzi suites, fireplaces and private balconies.
+But, in the Sevierville-Gatlinburg area, it's possible to find reasonably priced hotel rooms that offer jacuzzi suites, fireplaces, and private balconies.
 Camping options and cabin rentals round out the attractive options for overnight stays.
 Travelers should pay careful attention to the calendar, as vacancy rates vary with the seasons.

 03 of 03

-The natural attractions within the park are the main attraction, but the Sevierville-Gatlinburg corridor is filled with secondary destinations.
+The natural attractions within the park are the main draw, but the Sevierville-Gatlinburg corridor is filled with secondary destinations.
 Not all of them are worth your time and money, but the attractions that appear here merit consideration as your budget and interests dictate.
 It's possible to take a break from the mountains and enjoy some unique attractions and eating establishments in the Great Smoky Mountains.
 These are places that could replace a rainy day in the mountains with a day of family fun.